Sacred Wonders and Sustainable Experiences – 5 European Marian Shrines Everyone Should Visit

 The story and miracles of the Marian statue:

-The statue is surrounded by numerous stories:
+The statue is surrounded by many stories:

 -